Prepare The Following Adjusting Entries At August 31 For Walgreens

 Technology and Automation

-In a large organization like Walgreens, technology plays a crucial role in managing adjusting entries.
+In a large organization like Walgreens, technology makes a real difference in managing adjusting entries.
 Enterprise Resource Planning (ERP) systems, such as SAP or Oracle, can automate many of the processes involved, including:

 • Calculating depreciation expense: ERP systems can automatically calculate depreciation expense based on the cost, salvage value, and useful life of assets.